jagdteam/clicr/README.md

-# CodeReader - RAG-Powered Codebase Chat
+# Clicr - RAG-Powered Codebase Chat

-A robust CLI tool that lets you chat with your local codebase using RAG (Retrieval-Augmented Generation).
+Clicr (short for CLI Reader) is a robust CLI tool that lets you chat with your local codebase using RAG (Retrieval-Augmented Generation).

 ## Features